Lunar New Year

 Artists

 The Grammy Award-winning Minnesota Orchestra, now in its second century, ranks among America’s top symphonic ensembles, with a distinguished history of acclaimed performances in its home state and around the world; award-winning recordings, broadcasts and educational engagement programs; and a commitment to intentionally build concert programs to feature more works by composers of color, exploring music both contemporary and historic.
-This fall, Danish conductor Thomas Søndergård begins his tenure as music director.
+In September 2024, Danish conductor Thomas Søndergård began his second season as music director.

 Plan your visit